stephbu/aoc2019/README.md

 I'll try to squeeze in code every day https://adventofcode.com/2019

-Because each "day" is published 9pm PST, that puts a bit of crush on quality vs. sleep and a day-job.
-I'm primarily focused on "getting 'er done" with crude beauty :).
+Because each "day" is published at 9pm PST, there's a crush on quality vs. sleep and a day-job.
+I'm primarily focused deepening my Go skills while "getting 'er done" with crude beauty :).
+I've taken writing unit-tests to assert samples initially, then separate tests per "part" of each challenge.

 LMK if you're enjoying or loathing pawing over my code and approach: <a href="mailto:stephbu@gmail.com">stephbu@gmail.com</a>

 |Day|Source Package|Puzzle Rubric|Notes|
 |---|---|---|---|